Modern Foreign Languages (Spanish)

 Our Approach

-We teach Spanish using the 'Language Angels' Scheme of Work.
+We teach Spanish weekly using the 'Kapow' Scheme of Work.
 Each lesson is built around specific goals and subject themes so that pupils can develop their language skills as a series of building blocks.

-The three ‘pillars’ of language learning (phonics, grammar and vocabulary) are all built into our approach and, as pupils progress through the units and teaching types, previous language is recycled, revisited and consolidated and any new language introduced gradually becomes more complex and sophisticated.
+The three ‘pillars of progression’ of language learning (phonics, grammar and vocabulary) are all built into our approach where previous language is recycled, revisited and consolidated and any new language introduced gradually becomes more complex and sophisticated.
 These three pillars of learning contribute to substantial progress in Spanish by the end of our pupils' time at primary school.

 The four language skills (speaking, listening, reading and writing) are catered for.
 Early Learning units focus on listening and speaking but still provide age-appropriate materials for reading and writing.
 As children progress, there is an equal focus on all four of the skills in progressively more challenging activities.